Stay Safe by using your Common Sense on Safari.

 We automatically cover the AMREF-Flying Doctor air-evacuation insurance to Nairobi, Kenya, for treatment if you are on a Safari with us.
 Your insurance then takes care of any medical expenses.
 The good news is that we only had air-evac, one client, in over a decade.

-Use your Common Sense and Stay Safe and Healthy on Safari
+5. Use your Common Sense and Stay Safe and Healthy on Safari

 When you visit Uganda on a Safari, your safety and security are on everyone’s mind.
-Some tourists who have left their common Sense at Home do things they would never do at home.
+Some tourists who have left their common Sense at Home do things they would never do at Home.

-Instead of leaving your common Sense at Home, we suggest that you go with your expensive jewelry and watches at home.
+Instead of leaving your common Sense at Home, we suggest that you go with your expensive jewelry and watches at Home.

-Other things like flashing cash may get you unwanted attention, leading to theft.
+Flashing cash may get you unwanted attention, leading to theft.

 We like to say that the safest place is on a safari; however, it takes a common Sense of cooperation from clients.
 One example is that on Safari, movement on your own is limited.
 The reason is that you are in the wild, not in a petting zoo.
 Your lodge is guarded by armed security, which is for your protection.
 You cannot and should not wander off on your own.
 The sounds of a lion or the trumpeting sound of an elephant are authentic, which means you could get attacked.
 Something that has never happened to one of our clients.

-We will do our best to keep you safe, but we need your cooperation.
+We will do our best to keep you safe but we need your cooperation.